AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-other-features.md

 The key features aimed at improving the handling of large files are mentioned as follows:

-- Certain functionalities such as undo, redo, outline panel, and dirty marker are disabled to enhance performance.
+- To enhance performance, certain functionalities like undo, redo, the outline panel, and the dirty marker are disabled.
+It is recommended to break topics into smaller sections to improve functionality.

-- A toast notification system for large files is displayed as shown in the snippet below.
-It also highlights the number of elements based on the tag count specified in the uiconfig.json file.
+- An alert message is displayed at the top for large files as shown in the snippet below.
+It highlights the number of elements based on the number specified in the **largeFileTagCount** of the uiconfig.json file.
+The default value of **largeFileTagCount** is 2500.

 ![](images/add-toast-notification.png){width="800" align="left"}

-- The tag count is also displayed on the bottom bar of the interface, as highlighted in the snippet.
-When you select this tag count value, a pop-up appears showing the details.
-Selecting the **Learn more** tab on it redirects you to [Jui Framework](https://experienceleague.adobe.com/en/docs/experience-manager-guides/using/knowledge-base/kb-articles/extention-framework/aem-guides-framework/jui-framework).
+- The tag count is also displayed on the bottom bar of the interface, as shown in the snippet below.
+When you select this tag count value, a tool tip appears.
+Selecting the **Learn more** tab provides you with the details about handling large files.

 ![](images/add-toast-tag-count.png){width="800" align="left"}

-- The toast notification is available only for DITA files and is visible across all views (Author, Source, and Layout).
-Additionally, the **Save as** and **Save as New Version** options are always accessible for large files.
+- The alert message is available only for DITA files and is visible across all views Author, Source, and Layout.

 **Parent topic:**[Introduction to the Editor](web-editor.md)